Have a question? We have the answer.

 If you have a question about Scotiabank careers, you came to the right place.

 Simply click a question below to find the answer.

 Scotiabank's primary focus is on financial careers including Finance and Accounting, Compliance, Retail Banking, Wealth Management, Commercial Banking, Policy & Regulations, Investment Banking and Capital Market streams.
 Being a large corporation, Scotiabank offers exciting career opportunities in variety of career streams.
 Learn more

 To work in Canada, you must meet the necessary requirements outlined by the Government of Canada.
-If you are not a Canadian Permanent Resident or a Canadian Citizen, you can not work in Canada without first obtaining a Work Permit.
-You must also be over 18 years of age and be able to meet the requirements of the Bank's Pre-employment screening which includes Background Reference Checking and Criminal Reference Checking.
+If you are not a Canadian Permanent Resident or a Canadian Citizen, you cannot work in Canada without first obtaining a Work Permit.
+You must meet legislative age requirements and be able to meet the requirements of the Bank's pre-employment screening which includes background reference checking and criminal reference checking.

 Scotiabank is committed towards having a diverse and inclusive workforce and working environment.
 Please check our Diversity & Inclusion website at www.scotiabank.com/diversityandinclusion where we share our commitment, beliefs, and goals.

 The first time you submit your resume for a position, you’ll be directed to MY PROFILE.
 This collects your relevant job preferences and resume and creates your secure access to Scotiabank’s career site.

 |Advantage||Benefit for you|